 Medications for treating mixed tension migraines include the following:

-- triptans: work to cause blood vessels to constrict and ease migraine pain
+- triptans: cause blood vessels to constrict and ease migraine pain

-- analgesics: work to ease pain of less severe migraines and tension headaches, and include acetaminophen, ibuprofen, and aspirin
+- analgesics: ease pain of less severe migraines and tension headaches, and include acetaminophen (Tylenol)

 - combination analgesics: often contain caffeine to ease migraine and tension headache pain

 - ergot derivative drugs: help decrease pain signals transmitted along the nerves

 - nonsteroidal anti-inflammatory drugs: reduce pain and inflammation, and include ibuprofen (Advil), and aspirin (Bufferin), which are also analgesics

 - anti-nausea drugs: ease nausea and vomiting caused by mixed tension migraine

 A number of medications can be taken to prevent mixed tension migraines.
 These medications include:

 - beta-blockers: designed to treat high blood pressure, but can also prevent migraines

 - calcium channel blockers: help the blood vessels remain the same size and promote good blood flow